Research output per year

 • Zhang Sitong (2022- current; PhD in European Theatre; co-supervisor: 50%) "The Representation of Body in Holocaust Plays".

-• Giuseppe Strippole (PhD, Japanese Studies; 2019-present); a project on Japanese Science Fiction in comparative perspectives; co-supervisor: 30%);
+• Giuseppe Strippole (PhD, Japanese Studies; 2019-present); a project on Japanese and Russian Science Fiction; co-supervisor: 30%);

 • Anne Liebig (Russian Studies) "The Representation of History in Boris Akunin's Works" (principal supervisor; PhD award: July 2020).